German submarine U-99 (1940): Fate

 On 17 March 1941, U-99 had just fired the last of her torpedoes and sunk Korshamn when the Watch Officer spotted a destroyer, southeast of Iceland in approximate position 61°N 12°W. He immediately ordered a dive, contrary to Kretschmer's standing orders, but once the boat was under it was quickly fixed on ASDIC and attacked by HMS Walker and Vanoc.
 U-99 was driven deep by the attack but was nonetheless severely damaged.
 Kretschmer had no choice but to surface; immediately a barrage of fire greeted the boat.
 Kretschmer sent a message to Donald Macintyre, Walker's captain, "CAPTAIN TO CAPTAIN.
 I AM SUNKING [sic] PLEASE RESCUE MY CREW."
 He then ordered that the boat should be scuttled.
 Forty crew, including Kretschmer, were rescued to become POWs.
 Three crewmen – the engineering-officer and two ratings – lost their lives.
 The engineering officer re-entered the sinking U-boat and perished while opening the galley hatch, to hasten the boat's sinking and prevent the British from boarding it.

 Macintyre took Kretschmer's binoculars as a souvenir.
-But in 1955, he gave them back to Kretschmer.
+However in 1955, he gave them back to Kretschmer.